jrpool/jsonresume-theme-a11y/README.md

 - If not specified, `oldsourcefile` defaults to `resume.json` in the current directory.
 - If not specified, `newsourcefile` defaults to `resume-a11y.json` in the current directory.
-- If specified, `-v` causes array values of object properties other than those in the `basics` object to be converted to bullet sublists.
-Otherwise, such values are converted into concatenations of their elements, with delimiters.
+- If specified, `--verbose` causes array values of object properties other than those in the `basics` object (for example, lists of keywords) to be converted to bullet sublists.
+Otherwise, such values are compacted into lists on a single line, with slashes or commas between them.

-Once you have converted your `jsonresume`-format source file to the theme format, you can further edit the latter file to take advantage of this theme’s options.
+Once you have converted your `jsonresume`-format source file to a file in the theme format, you can further edit that file to take advantage of this theme’s options.

-Then follow the instruction below, using `newsourcefile` as your input.
+### Rendering

-##### From a source file in this theme’s format
+If you choose workflow B or C, your final step is to render your source file, namely produce an HTML file (a web page) from it.

-If you have a source file in this theme’s format, you can generate an HTML file from it with the following command:
+To do this, get back into (or stay in) the same situation you were in above, under `Converting`, and enter the following command:

 ```bash
 node parse [-i (--input) newsourcefile] [-o (--output) htmlfile]